import psychopg2

-3 Using databases and data APIs
+3 Databases and Data APIs

-3.1 Accessing and using databases
+Accessing and using databases

 Databases are defined by their query-able interface, usually through structured query language (SQL).

 There are many kinds of databases, and choosing the right one for your project is beyond the scope of this book.
-One recommendation: open source PostgreSQL (Postgres) is a great place to start for most general-purpose data science tasks.
+One recommendation: open-source PostgreSQL (Postgres) is a great place to start for most general-purpose data science tasks.

 Any database connection starts by creating a connection object at the outset of your code.
 You’ll then use this object to send SQL queries, which you can generate by writing them yourself or using a package that generates SQL like {sqlalchemy}